davidmohara/octopress/source/_posts/2012-01-05-being-disruptive.markdown

 "Startups don't buzz, flys do; and it's usually around horseshit" Far too often I have an idea pitched to me that is little more than a haphazard collection of buzzwords and acronyms.
-If your idea needs something like that to make it attractive, you need a new idea. {%pullquote%}{" Making it "social" or using gamification will only work if your idea doesn't suck to begin with. "}{%endpullquote%}Start there and **then** work your way into the other bits, not the other way around.
+If your idea needs something like that to make it attractive, you need a new idea. {%pullquote%}{" Making it "social" or using gamification will only work if your idea doesn't suck to begin with. "}{%endpullquote%} Start there and **then** work your way into the other bits, not the other way around.
 That's the idea I want pitched to me.
 And don't tell me "I think" this or that, I can't measure "I think".
 Show me some sort of actual data - even if it's a SWAG it at least shows